 - The Non-Negotiables: You should identify a few features and amenities that are must-haves for your new Tallahassee apartment.
 If you love to cook, you might require an upgraded kitchen in your new apartment home.
 Or, perhaps your dream is to adopt a new puppy while you’re renting and wood flooring is a must for easy cleanup.
 Don’t set your heart on too many non-negotiables.
 We suggest identifying just 2-3 non-negotiable features and amenities to help keep you focused and narrow your search from the start.

 - Move-in Date: Do you have a set date for your apartment move?
 Here is a tip from the pros: If your move-in date has flexibility, you should be able to find a better apartment deal by moving during the off season (roughly October-February) instead of busy summer months (June-August).

 Choosing the Right Type of Lease in Tallahassee

 Tallahassee is home to 3 major schools, government offices, and a wide variety of businesses and corporate headquarters.
-There are apartments in Tallahassee that cater to each of these audiences, and knowing how to identify non-student apartments in Tallahassee will be very important in your search.
+There are apartments in Tallahassee that cater to each of these audiences, and knowing how to identify student apartments vs. non-student apartments in Tallahassee will be very important in your search.

 As a prime example, many of the apartments near FSU (Florida State University) cater to students and you’ll notice they offer perks like individual (by-the-bedroom) leasing, roommate matching, and a full calendar of resident events to keep students engaged.
 Things can get tricky with apartments near FAMU, as there is a healthy mix of apartments scattered around the university that cater to both the student and non-student audiences.
 Apartments near TCC are typically of the non-student variety, with many traditional Tallahassee Community College students choosing to live in student housing closer to Florida State University.